folio-org/edge-rtac/README.md

 ## Requires Permissions

-Intitutional users should be granted the following permission in order to use this edge API:
+Institutional users should be granted the following permission in order to use this edge API:
 - `rtac.all`

 ## Configuration